Skip to main content

 In "Sixtieth Kilometer," your train ride takes a dark turn when it stops and a pink fog appears, causing the death of a crew member.
 As Nicolay, the distraught train driver, you'll navigate tense situations, make decisions, and manage passengers while uncovering the truth behind the mysterious fog.
 Your choices will affect the story and the passengers' perception of you in this atmospheric adventure game.
 Also available on Google Play.

-• The story is intriguing and keeps players engaged throughout the game.
+• Intriguing and engaging story that keeps players invested throughout the experience.

-• Graphics are inconsistent, with a mix of low-resolution images and simplistic designs.
+• Graphics and art style are inconsistent, with a mix of low-resolution images and simplistic character designs.

 • story